 In addition to these theological changes, there is a need to take into consideration statistical changes within the Diocese.

 Decline in the Number of Active Priests

 The Church in Maine has experienced, and is projected to continue experiencing, a significant decline in the number of priests available to serve the Diocese.
-If the average rate of ordinations holds constant then the number of active priests should level off and remain at approximately 60-65.
+If the average rate of ordinations holds constant, then the number of active priests should level off and remain at approximately 60-65.
 The Diocese projects that by the year 2010 there will be 61 diocesan priests under age 70 available to serve either in parishes and missions, or in full-time chancery-level ministries, or in various institutional chaplaincies.
 Furthermore, by 2010 not all of these 61 active diocesan priests will have had sufficient experience to undertake a pastorship and, even more significantly, not all would feel called to assume the ministry of a pastor in the future.

-The Diocese has been blessed with the presence of many religious communities, both women and men.
+The Diocese has been blessed with the presence of many religious communities, both men and women.
 Women religious have taught in our schools, staffed hospitals, worked with the needy, and ministered in a variety of ways in our parishes.
 Men religious have provided pastoral care to the sick in our hospitals, have worked with the Native Americans, and have served numerous parishes throughout the Diocese.
 While their numbers are also decreasing, the Diocese hopes the religious communities will be able to continue serving the Church in Maine, particularly those religious communities of men that staff parishes.

 It is easy to observe how population shifts in Maine have affected, either favorably or unfavorably, a parish's census.
 Some houses of worship are filled to capacity, while others have many empty pews.

 Population declines in turn have a negative impact on the financial stability of some parishes, thus impeding their ability to support effective programs that further the parish's mission.